anjmao/angular2-dogeapp/README.md

 # Angular2 with Typescript, NodeJs with ExpressJs and Sequalize ORM with PostgreSQL
-In this example I created Demo application to show how to implement server and client side application two do CRUD operations for one DB table called DogeFriends.
+In this example I created Demo application to show how to implement server and client side application to do CRUD operations for one DB table called DogeFriends.

 ## Environment setup
 1. Install NodeJs from https://nodejs.org/